reg-viz/reg-cli/README.md

   * `-I`, `--ignoreChange` If true, error will not be thrown when image change detected.
   * `-E`, `--extendedErrors` If true, also added/deleted images will throw an error.
   * `-P`, `--urlPrefix` Add prefix to all image src.
   * `-M`, `--matchingThreshold` Matching threshold, ranges from 0 to 1.
 Smaller values make the comparison more sensitive.
 0 by default.
+Specifically, you can set how much of a difference in the YIQ difference metric should be considered a different pixel.
+If there is a difference between pixels, it will be treated as "same pixel" if it is within this threshold.
   * `-T`, `--thresholdRate` Rate threshold for detecting change.
 When the difference ratio of the image is larger than the set rate detects the change.
 Applied after `matchingThreshold`.
 0 by default.
   * `-S`, `--thresholdPixel` Pixel threshold for detecting change.
 When the difference pixel of the image is larger than the set pixel detects the change.
 This value takes precedence over `thresholdRate`.
 Applied after `matchingThreshold`.
 0 by default.
   * `-C`, `--concurrency` How many processes launches in parallel.
 If omitted 4.